vbchomp/reading-notes/code201/class-10.md

   - Type is value is unexpected data type.
   - Range is where number is outside of range.
   - URI is incorrect use of URI functions and special characters not escaped.
-  - Eval is incorrect us of eval functions.
+  - Eval is incorrect use of eval functions.
   - NaN is not an error it happens when trying to perform math on strings.

 - You can either debug script or handle errors gracefully
 - Debugging, where is it?, what is it?
   - Console methods, console.info() general info, console.warn() warnings, console.error() used to hold errors.
   - Console.table(tableName);
   - Breakpoints pauses script to check values stroed in variables at that time.
   - Then you can step through the code breakpoint to breakpoint.
 - Handling errors, try, catch. finally